ethereum/dapp-styles/README.md

 ## Usage

-The main layout consists of the following HTML elements:
+A full layout consists of the following HTML elements:

 ```html